Nekronomykon/SqDrv/README.md

 Textual molecular structure editor

-= Dependences =
+= Dependencies =

 * Qt of versions 5, 6 or greater *

-* VTK of Git-version built with QtViews upon the correspoding Qt version *
+* VTK of Git-version built with QtViews over the correspoding Qt version *